-In this series of tech blog posts, we would like to walk you through one of our main AI technologies called Auto-Labeling — how we are approaching it, updates on our progress, and its impact on our end users.
-We believe breakthroughs in Auto-Labeling technology have the potential to revolutionize how we build AI systems in the future.
+In this series of tech blog posts, we would like to walk you through one of our main AI technologies called Auto-Label — how we are approaching it, updates on our progress, and its impact on our end users.
+We believe breakthroughs in Auto-Label technology have the potential to revolutionize how we build AI systems in the future.

 Part 1 is an overview of our Auto-Label framework and our key R&D milestones for advancing this technology.
 Let’s first start by going over how a fully manual labeling workflow looks like.